-The Office Manager is Nova's designated Data Controller who oversees data management in consultation with the Director.
+The Head of Impact Measurement and Compliance is Nova's designated Data Controller who oversees data management in consultation with the CEO.

 Responsibilities

 The Data Controller is responsible for ensuring that all staff and volunteers at Nova are aware of the legal and policy restrictions placed upon holding and processing personal data; that personnel comply with these requirements; and that personal data is held in accordance with the Nova's Notification under the Data Protection Act.